JasonGlazer/createRulesetProjectDescription/README.md

 The resulting Ruleset Model Description file will be created in the same directory as the epJSON file with the same name and the file extension .rmd

+The Ruleset Model Description file is not complete but can be used to test many aspects of the building model transformation due to the ruleset.
+The data groups that are partially populated, include:

+ - RulesetProjectDescription
+ - RulesetModelDescription
+ - Building
+ - BuildingSegment
+ - Zone
+ - Space
+ - Infiltration
+ - Surface
+ - Construction
+ - Material
+ - Subsurface
+ - InteriorLighting
+ - MiscellaneousEquipment
+ - Schedule
+ - Calendar
+ - Weather
+ - HeatingVentilatingAirConditioningSystem
+ - HeatingSystem
+ - CoolingSystem
+ - FanSystem
+ - Fan
+ - Terminal
+ - Pump
+ - Boiler
+ - Chiller
+ - HeatRejection
+ - ExteriorLighting

+Please note, that all data groups listed above still have some data elements that are not implemented and in many cases many data elements that are not implemented.
+The ones that were implemented often was because they were easy to implement and not based on the need for the data element.

+Data groups that have not started to be implemented are:

+ - SurfaceOpticalProperties
+ - Transformer
+ - Elevator
+ - AirEconomizer
+ - AirEnergyRecovery
+ - FanOutputValidationPoint
+ - FluidLoop
+ - FluidLoopDesignAndControl
+ - BoilerOutputValidationPoint
+ - ChillerCapacityValidationPoint
+ - ChillerPowerValidationPoint
+ - ExternalFluidSource
+ - ServiceWaterHeatingDistributionSystem
+ - ServiceWaterPiping
+ - SolarThermal
+ - ServiceWaterHeatingEquipment
+ - ServiceWaterHeaterValidationPoint
+ - HeatPumpWaterHeaterCapacityValidationPoint
+ - HeatPumpWaterHeaterPowerValidationPoint
+ - Tank
+ - ServiceWaterHeatingUse
+ - RefrigeratedCase

+The [energyplus_implementatio_report.txt](https://github.com/JasonGlazer/createRulesetModelDescription/blob/main/energyplus_rmd/energyplus_implementation_report.txt) provides additional details.